ayyash/cricket/README.md

 `npm install -g @angular/cli typescript gulp`

-> Keep an eye on https://github.com/gulp-community/gulp-less/issues/312, if not yet resolved, update node_modules/gulp-less/index file with the content of the pull request https://github.com/gulp-community/gulp-less/pull/313

 You need gulp to run the gulp tasks to prepare css out of LESS and RTL files, in addition to post build for ssr.
 Always check what typescript is supported by angular and install a local version of it.

 Run